liam-ilan/electron-orbitals/README.md

 # Hydrogen Electron Orbital Renderer
-High quality renders of electron orbitals around Hydrogen, as well as the software to generate them.
+High quality renders of electron orbitals around Hydrogen, as well as the software to generate them. https://liam-ilan.github.io/electron-orbitals.
 | ![Cross Section of 5f Orbital](./img/cross/5_3_2.png) | ![Probability Distribution of a 5f Complex Orbital](./img/3d-complex/5_3_2.png) | ![Probability Distribution of a 5f Real Orbital](./img/3d-real/5_3_2.png) |
 | ----- | ----- | ----- |
 | Cross Section of a 5f Orbital | Probability Distribution of 5f Complex Orbital | Probability Distribution of a 5f Real Orbital |

 ## About
+This repository contains all 3d and cross-sectional renders for the probability density functions ($|\psi^2|$) of both real and complex orbitals, up to $`n=7`$.
+Additionally, it provides a [Periodic Table of Orbitals](https://liam-ilan.github.io/electron-orbitals) to browse orbitals.

 > Note: the following is just a summary.
 I highly recommend reading [this Wikipedia article](https://en.wikipedia.org/wiki/Wave_function#Hydrogen_atom), and [this LibreTexts article](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Map%3A_Physical_Chemistry_for_the_Biosciences_(Chang)/11%3A_Quantum_Mechanics_and_Atomic_Structure/11.10%3A_The_Schrodinger_Wave_Equation_for_the_Hydrogen_Atom).
 A large amount of the following explanation uses both of these articles as a source.
 Additionally, [this explanation](https://physics.stackexchange.com/q/190730) on stack exchange on the difference between real and complex orbitals was extremely useful.

-This repository contains all 3d and cross-sectional renders for the probability density functions ($|\psi^2|$) of both real and complex orbitals, up to $`n=7`$.

 Classical models of the atom, such as Bohr's model, model electrons as particles with definitive positions and momenta.
 This model does not account for various observed phenomena (see [Double-slit Experiment](https://en.wikipedia.org/wiki/Double-slit_experiment)).
 In reality, it is observed that particles, such as electrons, exhibit both particle and wave behavior.